Go to main content

 "Max came home and was so moved and captivated that he immediately said, "I want to give that man my cigarette case".
 I still remember that I said nothing, apart from "if you think so, then do it" - but in my heart I was very surprised.
 The case had been given to Max by his late brother Oscar when we got engaged 30/12-22.
 I knew how happy Max was about that. -Furthermore, we were now standing on Swedish soil without money, without work and had no idea about the future. - But the day came when Max got serious about his wish to give Lindvall this gift, and I don't need to mention that he was happy."

-Mr. Lindvall insists that the case must be engraved with Mathias' and Jenny's signatures and therefore you can read their signatures together with the date "21/10 -43" and the word "Thank you!".
+Mr. Lindvall insists that the case be engraved with Max's and Jenny's signatures and therefore one can read their signatures together with the date “21/10 -43” and the word “Thank you!”.

 Collection of signatures

-The non-smoker Mr. Lindvall insists that the cigarette case will at some point return to the Lewisohn family, perhaps when the family's youngest Oscar is old enough to receive it.
-Therefore, Mr. Lindvall – or Harald, as Mathias and Jenny now address him – that one inside of the case should be left empty for his own and his wife's dedication to Oscar, when the occasion arises.
-The other side, on the other hand, is reserved for particularly significant signatures.
-He shows one of these to Mathias and Jenny at a dinner in 'Folkets Park'.
-Harald Lindvall proudly offers the company cigarettes from the golden case and emphasizes that he has had the signature of the Swedish Prime Minister, Per Albin Hansson, engraved.
+The non-smoker Mr. Lindvall insists that the cigarette case will eventually return to the Lewisohn family, perhaps when the youngest of the family, Oscar, is old enough to receive it.
+Therefore, Mr. Lindvall – or Harald, as Max and Jenny now call him – plans to leave one inside of the case blank for his own and his wife's dedication to Oscar when the opportunity arises.
+The other side, however, is reserved for particularly significant signatures.
+He shows one of these to Max and Jenny at a dinner in 'Folkets Park'.
+Harald Lindvall proudly offers the company cigarettes from the golden case and emphasizes that he has had the signature of the Swedish Prime Minister, Per Albin Hansson, engraved on it.

-In the spring of 1945, the Lewisohn couple and their children can return home to Denmark and enjoy the summer in their summer house 'Solkrogen' at Gilleleje.
-However, it is not long before they revisit their good friends in Sweden, because already in the autumn of 1945 the trip goes to Malmö.
+In the spring of 1945, the Lewisohn couple and their children were able to travel back to Denmark and enjoy the summer in their summer house 'Solkrogen' near Gilleleje.
+However, it wasn't long before they revisited their good friends in Sweden, as they were already on their way to Malmö in the autumn of 1945.

-Several years later in 1962, Mathias contacts Harald and Edith Lindvall with a query.
-Their son, Oscar, is getting married, so Mathias asks if he can buy back the cigarette case to give it as a wedding present to Oscar?
-Harald Lindvall quickly replies, of course he has to get it back.
-However, Lindvall has an addition: over the years, he and Edith have had some signatures engraved, which they believe had great significance for the Lewisohn family's flight to Sweden.
-He hopes it doesn't detract from the value for Oscar.
+Several years later in 1962, Max contacts Harald and Edith Lindvall with an inquiry.
+Their son, Oscar, is getting married, so Max asks if he can buy back the cigarette case to give it as a wedding present to Oscar?
+Harald Lindvall quickly replies, of course he can have it back.
+Lindvall has one more thing to add: over the years, he and Edith have had some signatures engraved that they believe were of great importance for the Lewisohn family's escape to Sweden.
+He hopes this does not diminish the value for Oscar.

 In the summer of 1962, Oscar Max Lewisohn receives his father's cigarette case as a gift.
 In addition to the previous engravings, it now also contains a dedication from the Lindvall couple: “To Oscar / den 4 Aug 1962 / Edith .
 Harald".
 On the opposite side, signatures have been added that emphasize the central position that October 1943 has given to the family and the great gratitude for the role of individuals in the events.
 The signature of Aage Pedersen, the doctor and friend who stopped by their villa to warn them personally, can be found.
 A signature of Bodil Koch who warned Aage and GF Duckwitz's signature symbolizing his role in the warning.